Medically reviewed by Dr. Erica Irish, DVM

 Simple behavioral changes could include:

-Prozac for Dogs Side Effects
+Prozac for Dogs: Side Effects of Weaning

-STEP 4: Begin the Weaning Process
+STEP 3: Begin the Weaning Process

 - Decrease the original dose by 1/2 (one-half) for 4 weeks.
 Monitor your dog, and if he continues to do well, halve the dose again after 4 weeks.

 - Wait and monitor for another 2 to 4 weeks.